Kenneth-T-Moore/AMIEGO/README.md

 ## Installation

-After cloning the repository, enter the AMIEGO directory while in an activated OpenMDAO environment and type
+After cloning the repository, enter the AMIEGO directory while in an activated OpenMDAO environment and type:

     pip install -e .